ARTICLE I—NAME AND LOCATION

 Section 1.
 Regular meetings of the Board shall be held each month, the date and hour to be set by the Board at its annual meeting, unless otherwise determined by the Board

 Section 2.
-The annual meeting of the Board, which shall be for the purpose of the election of officers, appointment of the Fiscal Officer, and other organizational matters, shall be held at the time of the regular meeting of the Board in January of each year.
+The annual meeting of the Board, which shall be for the purpose of the election of officers, appointment of the Fiscal Officer, and other organizational matters, shall be held at the time of the regular meeting of the Board in December or January of each year.